luyadev/luya/docs/guide/app-module-frontend.md

 }
 ```

-You can enable this option for all modules by chaning the default value inside your module class or you can even configure the views location inside your configuration afterwards.
+You can enable this option for all modules by changing the default value inside your module class or you can even configure the views location inside your configuration afterwards.

 - `$useAppViewPath = true` = The view path of the module will be: *@app/views*
 - `$useAppViewPath = false` = The view path of the module will be: *@modulename/views*

-#### CMS-Context
+#### CMS context

-When including a module in the cms, the rendering of your modules view file will automaticcaly ignore the layout, oterhiwse you would have a mess with html as the cms already wraps its cmslayout and afterwards also wraps the layout.
-But you may use the [Frontend Layouts](app-module-layouts.md) which allows you to use a sub layout for all the module controller views.
+When including a module into the CMS, the rendering of your module view file will automatically ignore the layout, otherwise you would have a mess with html as the CMS already wraps its cmslayout and afterwards also wraps the layout.
+But you may use the [frontend layouts](app-module-layouts.md) which allows you to use a sub layout for all the module controller views.

-## Title and Meta-Informations
+## Title and meta information

 LUYA uses the default implementation of the title variable inside the [Yii Titel-Tag](http://www.yiiframework.com/doc-2.0/guide-structure-views.html#setting-page-titles) view object, you can override the title inside an action: